Histeria (wrestler)

-Alfonso Peña (born June 10, 1969) is a Mexican luchador, or professional wrestler best known under the ring name Histeria currently working for Lucha Libre AAA Worldwide.
+Alfonso Peña (born June 10, 1969) is a Mexican professional wrestler best known under the ring name Histeria currently working for Lucha Libre AAA Worldwide (AAA).
 He also worked for Consejo Mundial de Lucha Libre (CMLL) under the ring name Morphosis.
 Peña is best known for the 14 years he worked for AAA, until leaving in 2009.
 He is the second person to wrestle as "Histeria", taking over from the previous wrestler who became known as Super Crazy.
 There was later a third Histeria wrestling for AAA.
-Until December 25, 2016, Peña's real name was not a matter of public record, as is often the case with masked wrestlers, but on December 25 he lost a Lucha de Apuestas match to Carístico, which forced him to unmask and reveal his real name per lucha libre traditions.
+Until December 25, 2016, Peña's real name was not a matter of public record, as is often the case with masked wrestlers, but on December 25 he lost a Lucha de Apuestas match to Carístico, which forced him to unmask and reveal his real name per lucha libre (the professional wrestling style originary from Mexico) traditions.

 Professional wrestling career

 Alfonso Peña made his professional wrestling debut in 1985 and for the next 10 years worked for various promoters on the Mexican independent circuit, without making much of a name for himself.
 In 1995 he began working for Asistencia Asesoría y Administración (AAA) under the ring name Quarterback II, a football ring character complete with a mask that looked like a football helmet.
 Initially he was teamed up with Quarterback I, but the team never made much headway.